campfire-digital-services/liferay-dm-info-viewer/README.md

     % mvn -U clean package

-This will build "liferay-dm-info-viewer-hook-XXX.war" in the targets tolder.
+This will build "liferay-dm-info-viewer-hook-A.B.C.D.war" in the targets tolder.

 NOTE: You will require JDK 1.6+ and Maven 3.